-Further Anatomy and Physiology for Performance Massage (L/650/1361)
+Anatomy and Physiology for Sports Massage Therapy (D/650/9440)

-To provide fitness professionals with the additional anatomy and physiology knowledge required for safe, predictable, and effective massage.
+To provide fitness professionals with the additional anatomy and physiology knowledge required to ensure safe, predictable, and effective sports massage therapy treatments.

-1. Understand the structural organisation of the human body

-1.1 Outline the structural organisation of the human body

-The human body has six levels of structural organisation.

-Beginning with the smallest:

-- 1. Chemical level

-- Chemicals combine to form the various molecules of the human body e.g. water, carbohydrates, protein, DNA

-- 2. Cellular level

-- The most basic structural and functional unit of life

-- 3. Tissue level

-- o 2 or more cells of similar function or origin which are grouped together

-- 4. Organ level

-- o 2 or more major tissue types which perform a specific function for the body

-- System level
+1. Understand the struc tural organisation of the human body 1.1 Outline the structural organisation of the human body The human body has six levels of structural organisation.
+Beginning with the smallest: Chemical level Chemicals combine to form the various molecules of the human body e.g. water, carbohydrates, protein, DNA Cellular level The most basic structural and functional unit of life Tissue level Two or more cells of similar function or origin which are grouped together Organ level Two or more major tissue types which perform a specific function for the body